seed-run/homepage/_docs/deleting-resources.md

 ![Removing a service](/assets/docs/deleting-resources/removing-a-serivce.png)

 So if you are looking to delete an app, stage, or service; you need to figure out if you are trying to just remove it from Seed or if you are trying to remove the deployed AWS resources.

-And remember that by default it only removes it from Seed.
+### Removing a monorepo app

+If your app has multiple services that [are deployed in phases]({% link _docs/configuring-deploy-phases.md %}), Seed will **remove them in the reverse order**.

+To understand how this works, it helps to look at an example.
+Let's assume your services; `serviceA`, `serviceB`, and `serviceC` are deployed in the following order: `serviceA` > `serviceB` > `serviceC`.
+When a stage is removed, they'll be removed in reverse; `serviceC` > `serviceB` > `serviceA`.
+This is to handle the case where a service might be referencing a resource from one that was deployed before it.